SettleMint

 Business impact

-• Holders: Net-based fee — holders receive less than the face amount of a transfer.
-Senders initiate transfers for gross amount; recipients receive net.
+• Holders: Holders receive the post-fee token amount on mint, burn, and transfer operations.
+Senders initiate transfers for the gross amount; recipients receive the net amount.

-• Issuer / recipient: Fee collected in the token itself to configured feeRecipient.
+• Issuer / recipient: Fees are collected in the token itself and routed to the configured feeRecipient.

 Risks & abuse cases